samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

 > After you get this 2.5-hour bike workout out of the way, transition quickly
-> into your running gear and take off on a moderate duration,60-minute run at an
+> into your running gear and take off on a moderate duration, 60-minute run at
-> Easy-Moderate, RPE6 pace where you'll get up to race pace quickly.
+> an Easy-Moderate, RPE6 pace where you'll get up to race pace quickly.

 ### Sunday